 Where does the information in the CSR Risk Check come from?

 The CSR Risk Check shows briefly described risks identified by us related to countries and/or products & services, on 22 themes.
-We extract the information on risks (and the related advices) from public online sources, so we can refer you to the original source for more information.
+We extract the information on risks (and the related recommendations) from public online sources, so we can refer you to the original source for more information.

 Information on CSR risks is not (yet) available for all countries and products, but this does not mean that there are no risks.
 We are continuously working to ensure that the tool is and remains as exhaustive as possible.
 If you have any suggestions for interesting tools, or relevant sources for specific countries/products that should be included in our database, please fill out this contact form!